christianasb/Bank-Marketing-Logistic-Regression-Model/README.md

 - Interpret model results using odds ratios and statistical significance (p-values)
 - Evaluate model performance using F1-score, precision-recall curve, and learning curve
 - Determine profit-maximizing threshold and generate actionable business insights
+- Estimate profit at different targeting levels to inform campaign scope
+- Scale expected profit to align with business objectives
 - Recommend a tiered outreach strategy based on predicted probabilities

 **Tools Used:**